-- 10. The Contractor is expected to follow a work planning process that is acceptable to the Owner.
-The work planning process must be conducted and documented prior to the start of work.
-The work planning process follows these steps and is documented in the form of a Job Hazards Analysis (JHA): - Define the scope of the work. - Analyze hazards in a step by step fashion. - Develop and implement hazard controls and regulatory compliance. - Perform the work and monitor the effectiveness of the hazard controls. - Provide feedback to improve the process (e.g. routine workplace inspections, auditing compliance during work performance, job briefing postings, lessons learned, etc).
+10. The Contractor is expected to follow a Work Planning and Controls process that is aligned with the Owner (See SURF website ESH Manual at http://sanfordlab.org/node/3402).
+The Work Planning and Controls process must be conducted and documented prior to the start of work.
+The Work Planning and Controls process follows these steps and is documented in the form of a Job Hazards Analysis (JHA):

+- Define the scope of the work. - Analyze hazards in a step by step fashion. - Develop and implement hazard controls and regulatory compliance. - Perform the work and monitor the effectiveness of the hazard controls. - Provide feedback to improve the process (e.g. routine workplace inspections, auditing compliance during work performance, job briefing postings, lessons learned, etc.).

-A JHA, acceptable to the Owner, must be completed and reviewed with the individual expected to perform the Work prior to Work starting on a specified task.
+A JHA, acceptable to the Owner, must be completed and reviewed with the individual expected to perform the work prior to work starting on a specified task.
 The SO is expected to review all JHAs.
-Copies of JHAs must be present at the location where Work is being performed and accessible to the individuals performing the Work and to Owner representatives.
+Copies of JHAs must be present at the location where work is being performed and accessible to the individuals performing the work and to Owner representatives.

-- 11. The Contractor will conduct a crew work planning meeting (tailgate/toolbox talk), including, when necessary, Subcontractor employees, prior to the beginning of each shift.
-This talk will include the plan of work for the day, a review of hazards and potential regulatory issues, and the review of applicable JHAs. - 12.
-The Contractor is responsible for identifying the need for Qualified and/or Competent Persons for specific tasks as defined in 29 CFR 1926. - 13.
-Contractor shall provide all common Personal Protective Equipment (PPE) required for the Work (hard hats, safety toe boots, safety glasses) unless otherwise stated in the Scope of Work.
+11. The Contractor will conduct a crew work planning meeting (tailgate/toolbox talk), including, when necessary, Subcontractor employees, prior to the beginning of each shift.
+This talk will include the plan of work for the day, a review of hazards and potential regulatory issues, and the review of applicable JHAs.

+12. The Contractor is responsible for identifying the need for Qualified and/or Competent Persons for specific tasks as defined in 29 CFR 1926.

+13. Contractor shall provide all common Personal Protective Equipment (PPE) required for the work (hard hats, safety toe boots, safety glasses) unless otherwise stated in the Scope of Work.
 During the bid process, bidder shall include as a separate line item any PPE unique to the scope.
 Contractor included in its bid a separate line item for any PPE unique to the scope.
-Owner shall notify the Contractor in the
+Owner shall notify the

-Notice to Proceed of its intent to reduce the contract value if Owner elects to provide this PPE.
-Unique PPE required for any underground work shall include:
+Contractor in the Notice to Proceed of its intent to reduce the contract value if Owner elects to provide this PPE.

+Unique PPE required for any underground work at a minimum includes: